Superrehtard/old_diaspora_wiki/Notes-on-Installing-and-Running-Diaspora.md

 ## Running Diaspora

-To turn on the server use the command `./script/server`.
+To turn on the server use the command `rails s` from the working directory.

 This will start Thin and a Resque worker.
 The application is then available at http://your_pod:3000.
 You can change the port by either editing thin_port in config/script_server.yml or by setting up a reverse proxy (see above) if you want to run Diaspora at a subdomain or use HTTPS more easily.

 Note: Ensure your database servers (Redis and MySQL or PostgreSQL) are running before trying to start the server.